Mastodon: Early American observations

-In 1785, Reverend Robert Annan wrote an account recalling an event in which workers discovered bones in his farm near the Hudson River in New York in fall of 1780.
+In 1785, Reverend Robert Annan wrote an account recalling when, in the fall of 1780, workers discovered bones on his farm in Hamptonburgh, Orange County, NY on the banks of the Wallkill River.
 The workers found four molars in addition to another that was broken and thrown away.
 They also uncovered bones, including vertebrae that broke shortly thereafter.
 Annan expressed his confusion at what the animal could be but speculated based on its "grinders" that it was carnivorous in diet.
 He speculated also that it was probably extinct due to some catastrophe within the globe.

 American statesman Thomas Jefferson stated his thoughts on Notes on the State of Virginia (published by 1785) that the fossil proboscideans may have been carnivorous, still exist in the northern parts of North America, and are related to mammoths whose remains were found in Siberia.
 Jefferson referenced the theory of American social degeneracy by Georges-Louis Leclerc, Comte de Buffon, countering it by using extant and extinct animal measurements, including those of "mammoths," as proof that North America faunas were not "degenerative" in size.
 Semonin pointed out that social degeneracy was an offensive concept to Anglo-American naturalists and that the American proboscidean fossils were used as political tools to inspire American nationalism and counter against the theory of American degeneracy.